-When Do I Receive What I Own From the ESOP?
+When Do I Receive What I Own From the ESOP or TRASOP?

-Even though employer stock and cash are usually put into the ESOP for an employee each year, and put into a special account under his name, he will normally not be able to actually get any employer stock and cash from the ESOP until after his employment with the employer terminates and he ceases to be a participant in the ESOP.
+Even though employer stock and cash are usually put into the ESOP or TRASOP for an employee each year, and put into a special account under his name. he will normally not be able to actually get any employer stock and cash from the ESOP or TRASOP until after his employment with the employer terminates and he ceases to be a participant in the ESOP or TRASOP.

-After an employee's participation in the ESOP ends, he (or his beneficiary) will be eligible to receive a payment of his vested interest.
-There are many permissible times and methods for making the payment to him from the ESOP.
-For example, an ESOP may provide that payment will be made as soon as possible after an employee's termination of employment.
-On the other hand, the ESOP may require that any payment be deferred until some later time, such as the normal retirement date set forth in the ESOP or the employee's death.
-However, payment of a former employee's vested benefit under the ESOP must start soon after his death or attainment of age 65.
+After an employee's participation in the ESOP or TRASOP ends, he (or his beneficiary) will be eligible to receive a payment of his vested interest.
+There are many permissible times and methods for making the payment to him from the ESOP or TRASOP.
+For example, it may provide that payment will be made as soon as possible after an employee's termination of employment.
+On the other hand, it may require that any payment be deferred until some later time, such as the employee's death or his normal retirement date.
+However, payment of a former employee's vested benefit must start soon after his death or attainment of age 65.
 Payment may be made to a former employee (or his beneficiary) in a lump sum, or it may be made in installments.